 Ludwig Maximilian University of Munich (LMU)

-The Ludwig Maximilian University of Munich (LMU) is located in the heart of Munich and Germany’s second largest university (in terms of student population) dating back to 1472.
-LMU has one of Europe’s largest medical complexes with 46 clinics, institutes, and departments, as well as 46 interdisciplinary centers covering all branches of medicine.
+Located in the heart of Munich, the Ludwig-Maximilians-Universität (LMU) is Germany's second largest university (in terms of student numbers) and dates back to 1472.
+LMU has one of the largest medical complexes in Europe with 46 clinics, institutes and departments as well as 46 interdisciplinary centres covering all branches of medicine.

 Technical University of Munich (TUM)